weng-lab/cluster-buster/README.md

      0: zero-based
      1: one-based
 -f Output format (default = 0).
-   0: Print the clusters in the first sequence sorted by score, then the
-      clusters in the second sequence sorted by score, etc.
+     0: Print the clusters in the first sequence sorted by score, then the clusters in the second sequence sorted by score, etc.
      1: Concise version of 0, omitting details of individual motif matches.
-   2: Sort all clusters by score, regardless of which sequence they come
+     2: Sort all clusters by score, regardless of which sequence they come from.
-      from.
      3: Concise version of 2, omitting details of individual motif matches.
      4: Same than 1, but all info on one line.
+     5: BED file with all info.

 Example usage: cbust -g 20 -l mymotifs myseqs.fa